-Ideally, the meat and fish ingredients should be of a high-quality, and the formula should not contain low-quality meat and fish ingredients like Meat By-products or other unnamed or vague sounding meats.
+Ideally, the meat and fish ingredients should be of high quality, and the formula should not contain low-quality meat and fish ingredients like Meat By-products or other unnamed or vague-sounding meats.

-Poultry meat tends to be high in protein and lower in fat than other meats, however, depending on the cuts of meat used there can still be a significant portion of fat.
-Poultry meat does contain some vitamins and minerals but not as many as other meat ingredients.
+Poultry meat tends to be high in protein and lower in fat than other meats; however, depending on the cuts of meat used, there can still be a significant portion of fat.
+Poultry meat does contain some vitamins and minerals, but not as many as other meat ingredients.

-These Omega Fatty Acids have been proven to provide a range of health benefits such as the improved health of a dogs skin and coat as well as improved cardiovascular and cognitive function.
+These Omega Fatty Acids have been proven to provide a range of health benefits, such as the improved health of a dog’s skin and coat, as well as improved cardiovascular and cognitive function.

-However, this is not a negative trait as fat is crucial to a dogs diet.
-Also, red meat contains some minerals that are not abundant in other meats such as Iron and Zinc.
+However, this is not a negative trait, as fat is crucial to a dog’s diet.
+Also, red meat contains some minerals that are not abundant in other meats, such as Iron and Zinc.